Trent325/TrentCompiler/README.md

 I had an issue with the default windows compiler so I downloaded the mingw32 compiler In order to use it on windows you have to type mingw32 before using the command

-After building the project, run the run command and follow the instructions prompted to you in the CLI or your choice.
-You will be instructed to enter a file which contains your programs to be lexed.
-The lexer will start lexing and return output in the terminal!
+After building the project, you can use the command "./compiler input.txt" to run the project with a filename (that is in the same directory as compiler.cpp) with it as an input file

 In order to create my make file I used the following references